Introducing the creatures that populate my feet

 I’m surprised, in Italy we usually don’t do these questions to the doctor.

 “Oh shit,” I think “about fifty euro for a simple fungus?”

 “Oh tai gui le, keyi pianyi yi dian?”

 I cannot believe this is really happening.
-Feng is bargain for the medicines!
+Feng is a bargain for the medicines!
 WTF?

-A nurse will escort us till the pharmacy in the case we are planning to escape without buying the precious medicines.
+A nurse will escort us to the pharmacy in case we are planning to escape without buying the precious medicines.

 My medicines worth 413 kuai.

 “Should we pay a fee to the doctor?”
 I ask Feng.